AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## Are fees charged for the images used by ECS instances?

 The Windows Server and Red Hat public images are charged.
 The fees depend on instance types.
 Other public images are free of charge.
-For more information about the fees for other types of images, see [t9572.md\#section\_nyg\_r5w\_ydb](/intl.en-US/Images/Image overview.md).
+For more information about the fees for other types of images, see [Image overview](/intl.en-US/Images/Image overview.md).

 ## Can I install or upgrade my operating system on my own?

 No, you cannot install or upgrade your operating system on your own.
 An ECS instance must use an image that is provided by Alibaba Cloud, which you cannot add or upgrade on your own.
 However, you can perform the following operations:

 -   Replace a system disk and select a new operating system.
 For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md).
 -   Create an ECS instance from a custom image that is imported from a local computer.
 For information about how to import an image, see [Instructions for importing images](/intl.en-US/Images/Custom image/Import images/Instructions for importing images.md).
-For more information about how to create an ECS instance from a custom image, see [Create an instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
+For more information about how to create an ECS instance from a custom image, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
 -   Patch the operating system.

 ## Do operating systems have a graphical interface?